 An important goal of players in the FOREX Market is to exploit arbitrage opportunities

-- Arbitrage: trading strategy that exploits price differences. - The purest form of arbitrage involves no risk and no capital. - The opportunity to make a riskless profit through trading
+- Arbitrage refers to a trading strategy that exploits price differences. - The purest form of arbitrage involves no risk and no capital. - The opportunity to make a riskless profit through trading